raghav-gupta-dev/user-task-backend/README.md

 # user-task-backend
 Flask backend to manage users and their tasks.
-This code will help a newcomer how to write validations and queries for mongoDB while using a Flask server Code for frontend is also available at : https://github.com/raghav-gupta-dev/user-task
+This code will help a newcomer how to write validations and queries for mongoDB while using a Flask server.
+Code for frontend is also available at : https://github.com/raghav-gupta-dev/user-task